Search

 SN8-250

+1933 All-America Selections Winner!
 43 days.
 Spinacia oleracea.
 Open Pollinated.
 Giant Nobel Spinach.
 The plant produces extremely large and flavorful dark green spinach leaves.
+It is a popular spinach variety, prized for being relatively slow to bolt compared with many other spinach varieties, supporting an extended harvest window in cool weather.
 This is the giant spinach variety spreading 25" across.
 Usually steamed or boiled for nutritious greens and used to make an exciting salad.
 Also great for canning and freezing.
-Slow to bolt variety.
+Slow to bolt.
 An excellent choice for home gardens and market growers.
 United States Department of Agriculture, PI 156724.
-A 1926 heirloom variety from Japan
+A 1926 heirloom variety from Japan.

 $3.00 $2.50